-From Rotonda it is also worthwhile to visit the village Altomonte, which lies on a mountain top (approx. 490 meters above sea level).
-Walk to the charming 14th-century church Santa Maria della Consolazione on top of the mountain and enjoy the view over the surrounding landscape.
+From Rotonda, it is also worthwhile to visit the village Altomonte, which lies on a mountaintop (approx. 490 meters above sea level).
+Walk to the charming 14th-century church Santa Maria Della Consolazione on top of the mountain and enjoy the view over the surrounding landscape.

-Gerace is an exceptionally picturesque village with a whole load of history.
+Gerace is an exceptionally picturesque village with a whole lot of history.
 You can wander around for a couple of hours in the small alleys where you constantly come across special historical buildings.
 One of the oldest churches dates from the year 900 and one of the highlights is the majestic Cathedral of Gerace.
 For me, it really felt like I was back in the middle ages when I strolled through the streets of this village.

 Fun fact: Gerace has 250 inhabitants and 40 remaining churches.
 This means that every family could have their own church.

-From Gerace you can also do some nice trips.
+From Gerace, you can also do some nice trips.
 The Aspromonte National Park (which is also called “Valley of the Great stones”) is about half an hour away and offers the possibility to hike.
 The park has mountains up to 2000 meters, a large number of waterfalls, rivers, archaeological sites as well as many species of animals.

 If you wish for a truly authentic stay in this southern region of Calabria Italy, I would recommend staying at an Agriturismo, which is a farm that is primarily used for agriculture but serves as a hosting place for tourists as well.
-People who live on the farm, produce everything themselves: oil, wine, meat, vegetables etc. In their restaurant they only serve their own products!
-As soon as you step on the farm grounds you’ll experience the tranquillity.
+People who live on the farm, produce everything themselves: oil, wine, meat, vegetables, etc. In their restaurant, they only serve their own products!
+As soon as you step on the farm grounds you’ll experience tranquillity.
 The Azienda Macri is outside of the village, so if you would like to stay right in the old centre of Gerace we would recommend B&B Palazzo Candida.
 The food culture is even stronger in Calabria than in other regions of Italy because agriculture is the most important sector.
 Be prepared for abundant meals, something the Calabres are known for.

 Tropea lies on the coastline between Pizzo Calabro and Nicotera Marina.
-This coastline is called the Costa degli Dei (which means the “Coast of the Gods”) since the landscape is marvellous.
+This coastline is called the Costa Degli Dei (which means the “Coast of the Gods”) since the landscape is marvelous.
 The azure blue sea is reminiscent of the tropical beaches in South East Asia.
 The village of Tropea is also referred to as the Pearl of the Tyrrhenian Sea and is located on a cliff at about 60 meters above sea level.
 Tropea itself is quite small but undoubtedly one of the most beautiful places in Calabria in Italy.
-In fact, Tropea was one of my favourite places because it has that great combination of beach, sea and Mediterranean town life.
+In fact, Tropea was one of my favourite places because it has that great combination of beach, sea, and Mediterranean town life.

-Located about 10km south of tropea lies Capo Vaticano.
+Located about 10km south of Tropea lies Capo Vaticano.
 Here you can find the most beautiful shores of South Italy Calabria.
 Stunning little beaches are hidden behind the high cliffs and are accessible via large stairs or by boat.

 My Verdict about Calabria Italy

 Generally speaking, Calabria Italy has something for everyone.
 Those who love nature and adventure can explore the Calabrian outback and discover unpolluted landscapes with lots of greenery.
-At the same time, if you prefer walking along the beach and enjoy the blue sea, you can choose between the many areas along the long Tyrrhenian and Ionian coasts.
+At the same time, if you prefer walking along the beach and enjoying the blue sea, you can choose between the many areas along the long Tyrrhenian and Ionian coasts.
 The options are endless.
-As shown above, you can visit picturesque villages, stunning national parks and ancient towns.
+As shown above, you can visit picturesque villages, stunning national parks, and ancient towns.
 But also white sandy beaches along with crystal clear water, but without hordes of people.